pentallelogram/andrew/README.md

 DVD_X_Player - DVD X Player 5.5 Professional SEH buffer overflow.
 Creates a malicous .plf file that must be ran in a debugger since the SEH overflow vulnerability is behind a standard buffer overflow without SEH.
 Tested on Windows XP Pro SP3.
 Written by me with help from fuzzysecurity.com.

 Kolibri_HTTP.py - Kolibri Webserver v2.0 (2008-10-15) tested on Windows XP Pro SP3.
 Buffer overflow uses a small egg hunter to find large (743 byte) x86/alpha_mixed encoded shellcode.
+Written by Andrew Lewis with help from fuzzysecurity.com.

+Trilogic_Media_Player.py - Trilogiv Media Player 8 contains a unicode buffer overflow tested on Windows XP Pro SP3.
+This script creates evil.m3u which will create an open port 9988.
+Written by Andrew Lewis with help from fuzzysecurity.com.